TheGoodlike13/liberty_or_death/README.md

 `gpc$` is the computer where the "service" is on (must have joined domain already).
 `$` separates it from normal users, like `mumkashi`.
 2. I also added SPN `HTTP/gpc` just in case.
 Same computer.
+3. I manually edited `userPrincipalName` for the computer in LDAP.
+I set it to `HTTP/gpc.goodlike.eu@GOODLIKE.EU` using `ldapmodify`.
+`GOODLIKE.EU` is my Kerberos realm.
-3. I exported the `keytab` with both SPNs.
+4. I exported the `keytab` with both SPNs.
 Command for the first one:
 `sudo samba-tool domain exportkeytab gpc9.keytab --principal=HTTP/gpc.goodlike.eu`

 ### The final boss